-If you shop online, you’d know there’s a vast array of online stores, blogs (hello!), review sites and subreddits dedicated to tea.
+Online tea shoppers know there’s a vast array of online stores, blogs (hello!), review sites and subreddits dedicated to their favourite hot drink.

 Cloud Nine Teas is part of the tea renaissance.
-Though we are Australian-based, and have our own knowledge and experience from time spent with tea growers and suppliers, we’re also plugged into other tea champions “across the pond.”
+Australian-based, we have our own knowledge and experience from time spent with tea growers and suppliers.
+And we’re plugged into other tea champions “across the pond.”

 Take Canadian-based tea sommelier and tea writer Linda Gaylard, and her wonderful compendium of tea, The Tea Book.